 As we depart North Wales today we'll encounter a 'gentler' Welsh landscape as we journey through north central Wales taking in the location for the shooting of 'An Englishman Who Went Up A Hill, and Came Down a Mountain'.
 We'll then journey

-on to our Heathrow hotel via a picturesque English village.
+on to our Heathrow hotel via one last picturesque detour.
 The included dinner on the last night of our photography tour will feature an 'It's You!' presentation of clients in action by John.

 Near Heathrow airport, 1 night